Volunteering – FAQs

 Can I volunteer with my friend(s)?
 Yes.
 There is a place on the Vegfest Application Form where you can list the names of friend(s) you want to volunteer with.
 Your friend(s) will also need to fill out an online application with their own contact information as you did.
 If you list each other’s names and request the same role and shift, you will most likely be assigned to work together during Vegfest.
 It also helps if you arrive together otherwise it may be difficult to find each other inside the crowded Exhibition Hall.
 That said, the volunteer coordinator still needs the flexibility to assign volunteers where they are most needed during Vegfest.
 We cannot guarantee that you will be working together.

 I watched the orientation video last year.
 Do I need to watch it again this year?
-Yes.
 While much of the information is the same, we are continually updating and improving our procedures.
-All volunteers must watch the video each year so that the latest information is fresh in your minds while you are volunteering.
+All volunteers must take some form of training each year so that the latest information is fresh in your minds while you are volunteering.
+This year we have online training available for you to take before you come to volunteer.
+The orientation video will still be available to watch when you arrive, for those who weren’t able to take the online training beforehand.

 I’m a food demonstrator.
 Do I need a food handler’s license?
 No. Volunteers do not need a license.
 Our orientation video as well as personalized instruction will cover what you need to know in order to perform your assigned task.
 A licensed person will be on the premises to supervise.
 Please ensure that you wash your hands thoroughly and put on gloves before touching any food.